T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 1.md

 VIP+ which costs €190/year

 #### [Hack The Box Academy](https://academy.hackthebox.com/)
 I wanted to separately highlight the HTB academy, as the platform gives access to multiple job role paths as well as learning modules from entry-level to expert topics to explore for a fair price.
 Additionally, they offer multiple certifications.
-Some of them I have highlighted in this blog post.
+Some of them are highlighted throughout this blog series.
 The advantage is that once you have completed your modules, you retain access to them even after your subscription expires.

 ##### Cost
 The HTB academy comes in different tiers: